Tasty Recipes for the Home Cook

 • Brush the tops with an egg wash.

 • Bake in a preheated 350° F oven for 35-45 minutes.
-Allow to cool 5 minutes before unmolding.
+Allow to cool for 5 minutes before unmolding.
 Cool completely on a wire rack before slicing.

-• Refer to recipe card below for detailed instructions.
+• Refer to the recipe card below for detailed instructions.

-View the how-to video or save for later with this Pinterest Pin.
+View the how-to video or save it for later with this Pinterest Pin.

 What type of flour is best?

 Bread flour is best.
 It has a high protein content compared to all-purpose flour, which means it produces more gluten.
 The gluten strands are more elastic, longer, and stable than AP flour strands.
-These properties allow the dough to trap and hold in greater amount of air bubbles.
+These properties allow the dough to trap and hold in a greater amount of air bubbles.
 As a result, bread flour produces fluffier bread with a chewy texture.

 How to tell if the dough is kneaded enough?